EstebanForero/parcial-1/README.md

 # Pedido Application Helm Chart

-This repository contains a Helm chart (`parcial-1`) for deploying a pedido management system with a PostgreSQL database, a Java Spring Boot backend, and a React frontend.
+This repository contains a Helm chart (`parcial-1`) for deploying a pedido management system with a PostgreSQL database, a Rust backend, and a React frontend.
 The deployment is managed using Helm for packaging and ArgoCD for continuous delivery across two environments: `dev` (`pedido-app-dev`) and `prod` (`pedido-app-prod`).
 This project fulfills the requirements for the "Parcial I - Patrones arquitectónicos avanzados" assignment.

 ## Architecture Overview